 Website and website conversion tools

-However, I am also a firm believer in having toolkits that enable your team for success and reduce friction in their day to day activities.
-It is with this in mind I am going to talk through the stack we use here at BIAS and why it can work for you.
-To give context, I’ve broken it down into five categories or stages to follow and emphasised the need for closer alignment between marketing and sales.
+However, I also firmly believe in toolkits that enable your team to succeed and reduce friction in their day-to-day activities.
+With this in mind, I will talk through the stack we use here at BIAS and why it can work for you.
+To give context, I’ve broken it down into five categories or stages to follow, emphasising the need for closer alignment between marketing and sales.

 Preparation for managing customer relationships

-Before you as a sales rep or you as a sales leader set up the team, planning the sales tools to play with is as important as your key hires.
-Get the technology wrong and your teams will make you pay through lack of adoption of your kit, get it right and they’ll sing your praises.
+Before you, as a sales rep or as a sales leader, set up the team, planning the sales tools to play with is as important as your key hires.
+Get the technology wrong, and your teams will make you pay through the lack of adoption of your kit.
+Get it right, and they’ll sing your praises.

 With this in mind, my first recommendation is Gmail for business.